Myles Straw Preview, Player Props: Guardians vs. Tigers

-Myles Straw -- 2-for-3 in his most recent game -- will be in action for the Cleveland Guardians versus the Detroit Tigers, with Joey Wentz on the mound, on September 29 at 6:40 PM ET.
+The Cleveland Guardians, including Myles Straw and his .400 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starting pitcher Will Vest and the Detroit Tigers at Comerica Park, Saturday at 1:10 PM ET.

-He racked up two hits (going 2-for-3) in his last game against the Reds.
+He racked up two hits (going 2-for-4) in his last appearance against the Tigers.

 Sportsbook Promo Codes